Definitions and Handy Terms

 NPC: Non Player Character.
 These are characters played by the GMing staff.
 Usually they are the prime motivators within the story being told.

-Open-Door: An open-door LARP is a game which begins in one place, but during the course of the game, the players are allowed to leave the room and wander about.
+which begins in one place, but during the course of the game, the

 Player: One of the people actually playing in the game.